 This model is a luxury version of the popular Hillman Imp with upgraded interior trim, twin headlights and full instrumentation.
 Well known for excellent fuel economy with 50 to 60 mpg not being uncommon.
 The engine is an 875cc all alloy, overhead cam unit designed by Coventry Climax.
 The later models had a 998cc engine.
 Other Sunbeam Imp models included the Imp Sport with twin carbs and other mods and the Sunbeam Stiletto with a fastback body style.

-The club has an extensive spare parts scheme which can supply new parts for all models and second hand parts for the Fastback.
-See our spare parts page here.
+The club has an extensive spare parts scheme which can supply new parts for all models.
+You must be a member to be able to purchase new spare parts from the club.
+This is a tax requirement.
+The joining page is here.